 Alternatively, why not see London from high up?
 Head up the Shard to see the sprawling views of the city, while the London Eye is one of the most popular ways to enjoy a view – it attracts over three million visitors every year.
 Alternatively, hop on the Santander cable car for a ride over the city, too, and spot some iconic sights, such as the O2 arena.
 The arena hosts some fantastic live music, and is home to a plethora of shopping and dining opportunities.
 London's hotel scene has something for everyone - find your perfect place to stay in London.

 Known for its enchanting waterways and famous university, Cambridge is a real treat for a weekend break.
 Punt on the River Cam, explore the city on two wheels with its many cycle paths, and don’t miss the University of Cambridge’s Fitzwilliam Museum, which is free to enter.
 Inside you will find excellent collections of art and antiquities.
 There’s more for artistic travellers – the Kettle’s Yard is one of the UK’s best galleries.
 Find sculpture trail walks and incredible contemporary art here.
 There are plenty of exhibitions inside, too.
-Discover the best things to do in Cambridge, beyond the Colleges and start planning your trip to Cambridge.
+Discover the

 For more history, head to the Circus and the Royal Crescent where you can find examples of Georgian architecture.
 All these incredible features have made the city a UNESCO World Heritage Site since 1987.
 Another great way to explore the city is on foot with a walking tour and to learn more about historic sights such as The Circus, a collection of Grade I-listed townhouses.
 What’s more, you can’t miss a spa treatment here, so make your way to Thermae Bath and enjoy some much-deserved TLC.
 Discover the best hotels in Bath and start planning your trip.